The 5 Best Cloud Archival Storage Solutions for 2025

 All of the services we’ve recommended in this list have one feature or another that makes them ideal for archive storage.
 IDrive earns the top spot because, in addition to its cloud archive feature, it has cloud storage features like file syncing and sharing, which make archive storage more flexible.

 SpiderOak One comes second because of its unlimited versioning, which pairs well with cloud archive storage.
 Jottacloud is a cheap solution that offers unlimited storage, making it a great choice if you’re looking for a low-cost archive option.
-Finally, CloudBerry Backup and Duplicati are ideal for users who prefer to use another storage service or IaaS providers.
+CloudBerry Backup is ideal for users who prefer to use another storage service or IaaS providers.
+Finally, pCloud is best for users looking for a simple solution with lifetime storage plans.

 Which backup software impressed you the most?
 Do you have other recommendations for archival data?
 If so, let us know in the comments section below, and as always, thanks for reading.